goeh/grails-crm-i18n/README.md

 #Store i18n messages in database

 This plugin provides storage of i18n messages in the database.
-It is a clone of the *i18n-db* plugin customized for Grails CRM and tenant aware.
+It is a clone of the *i18n-db* plugin customized for GR8 CRM and tenant aware.

 An admin UI is provided at <app-name>/crmMessage where you can add messages to the database that will override messages defined in property files.